Cathey Palyo: Contest history

-Post competitive career
+Later career

 Going back to her maiden name of Catt Tripoli in 2000, she wrote and published her book - Conscious Fitness, which won the Nautilus Book Award Silver in the Body, Mind, Spirit Practices category in 2016.
 In 2009 she became a Certified Clinical Hypnotherapist and opened her practice in Santa Rosa California.

-She was the owner and developer of four different gyms in Santa Rosa.
+She was the owner and developer of four gyms in Santa Rosa.
 5th St Fitness, Body Central, Fusion Fitness and Powerhouse Gym.

-She has been an annual speaker at the Omni Athlete Festival since its inception in 2016 and has been a guest on many podcasts and YouTube videos.
+She was an annual speaker at the Omni Athlete Festival since its inception in 2016.